 Turkey’s mountains offer many options for mountaineers and campers.
 Many of these mountains have been the subject of much research and exploration and they feature into both Anatolian and Greek mythology.

-I plotted a route for myself across these mountains and when I had free time, I camped there.
-I listened to birds and heard leaves rustling in the mornings… I touched the soil.
+I plotted a route for myself across these mountains and when I had free time, and camped there.
+Listening to birds and hearing leaves rustling in the mornings, I touched the soil.
 I was cleaned with water from the mountain streams.
 Some days I saluted a green landscape, other days, white.

 Below, I will tell you about some of the mountains where I have camped.
 Discover yourself in a big, grey, lonely mountain!

-You should spend a few nights on Turkey’s highest mountain Mount Ararat.
+You should spend a few nights on Turkey’s highest mountain Mount Ağrı (Ararat).
 Even in the summer, you can feel the deep cold of snow which thaws across all four seasons.
 Waking up in a white landscape is breathtaking.
-Don’t forget your winter tent and cozy sleeping bag.
+Do not forget your winter tent and cozy sleeping bag.
 Remember: even in summer, cold weather is waiting you in these foothills.
-You don’t want to have to cancel your route because of being ill-prepared.
+You do not want to have to cancel your route because of being ill-prepared.

-Although the Koran calls it Mountain Cudi, according to the Old Testament, Noah’s Ark ran aground on Mount Ararat after the biblical flood.
+Although the Koran calls it Mount Cudi, according to the Old Testament, Noah’s Ark ran aground on Mount Ağrı after the biblical flood.

 Rize – Mount Kaçkar